aoterodelaroza/aoterodelaroza.github.io/_devnotes/04_derivatives_xdmsolids.md

 \end{equation}
 $$

-where $$a$$ runs over lattice vectors in the environent and the prime in the second equation indicates that the case where $$i = j$$ and $$a = {\bf 0}$$ is discarded.
+where $$a$$ runs over lattice vectors in the environment and the prime in the second equation indicates that the case where $$i = j$$ and $$a = {\bf 0}$$ is discarded.
 The distance with the lattice vector superscript is defined as: